CrewCodeAnku/GraphQL-Apollo-Node-API/README.md

 # GrapQL-Apollo-Node-REST-API
-Restful API build with GraphQl, Apollo Server, Node and MongoDB and include GraphQL API
+API build with GraphQl, Apollo Server, Node and MongoDB